-As an independent regulator, we operate within the framework set by UK legislation and are accountable through Parliament and the courts.
+As a regulator we operate within the framework set by UK legislation and are accountable through Parliament and the courts.

 Errol Galloway, HM Principal Inspector of Railways

 ORR is actually the regulatory body, the enforcing authority for health and safety on the British Railways.